hyo-eun-kim/getPic/README.md

 - `Dependencies`.
 Required if there are unusual dependencies or dependencies that must be manually installed.

 **Suggestions:**
-- Link to prerequisite sites for programming language: [npmjs](https://npmjs.com), [godocs](https://godoc.org), etc.
+- Link to prerequisite sites for programming language: [npmjs](https://npmjs.com),
-- Include any system-specific information needed for installation.
-- An `Updating` section would be useful for most packages, if there are multiple versions which the user may interface with.

 ---